 That is unacceptable.

-That means that 1 in 6 families are denied the personal and economic stability that safe, decent and affordable housing provides.
-Instead, 1 in 6 families are forced to make impossible choices.
+In Virginia, 1 in 8 families are denied the personal and economic stability that safe, decent and affordable housing provides.
+Instead, 1 in 8 families are forced to make impossible choices.

 Safe homes.
 Nutritious food on the table.
 Health care.
 Access to good schools.
 Reliable transportation.